karlnyr/Genome_Analysis_Karl_Nyren/Molecular_Evolution_Project/Karl_Nyren_Project_Plan.md

 # Visualize it in Artemis
 $ art mydir/mygenome.gff
 ```
+The annotation gained a total of 3044 possible coding sequences in our assembly.
+When comparing to the papers annotation we are missing 51 coding sequences and reasons to this is to determine.
+However, difficulties with assignment of protein coding sequences is a concernm, for instance [Warren, Andrew S et al. 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3098052/) found that smaller coding proteins were hard to assign in common annotational tools.

 ## Synteny comparison with a closely related genome

+THIS PART IS SUBJECT TO CHANGE!

 A Maximum Likelyhood Phylogenetic tree will be created using [ParSNP](https://harvest.readthedocs.io/en/latest/content/parsnp.html), using core genome of _E. faecium_ and 72 _E.
 Faecium_ strains. _Note: use -c  and -x_

 ## Reads preprocessing: Trimming + quality check (before and after)
 We need to preprocess Illumina reads.
 As the title suggests, quality checking will be performed before and after the trimming process to observe posible events.